Tajikistan: Risk Assessment

 Business Climate Rating

-- Dependence on remittances from expatriate workers
+- Dependent on the Russian economy through remittances from expatriate workers